Soloon Controls (Beijing) Co., Ltd. +86 10 67863711

 ※ Our equipment covers ⅡB, ⅡC (gas) and ⅢC (dust)—the most hazardous conditions.

-4. Temperature Ratings: Why T6 is the Safest
+4. Temperature Ratings Matter—T6 Is the Safest

 Class Max Surface Temp.
 High-Risk Scenarios